 Treatment for Canine and Feline Urinary Tract Infections

 Most urinary tract infections are treated using antibiotics over the course of 10 to 14 days.
 Pets with recurring UTIs may have to take antibiotics for up to three or four weeks longer.
 This is where identifying the right bacteria becomes important.

 Some bacteria can actually grow resistant to antibiotics, which is why many vets won’t prescribe antibiotics until they know the exact cause of the infection.
 While your pet should show signs of recovery relatively soon, it’s important to give the full course of an antibiotic regimen to ensure the bacteria are completely neutralized.

 In cats, most cases of urinary tract problems don’t involve bacteria, which makes antibiotics unnecessary.
 Instead, your doctor may prescribe anti-inflammatory and pain relief medications as well as agents that can soothe the bladder.
-You may also consider administering a cannabinoid supplement, like Canna-Pet, if you are looking for a natural alternative.
+You may also consider administering an active hemp supplement, like Canna-Pet, if you are looking for a natural alternative.

 If the vet found stones or crystals in your pet’s urinary tract, your pet will likely require long-term diet changes that can keep the urine at a consistent pH level to reduce chances of stones forming again.
 Larger stones will require surgery.

 - Bacteria becoming resistant to the chosen antibiotic